ontikus/ontikus.github.io/_posts/2020-10-15-oven-fried-chicken-wings.md

 #to insert image
 #![img-title](/path/to/file.jpg){:class="img-responsive"}
 ---
-* Intro to chicken wings.
-I love chicken wings.
+I **love** chicken wings.
 They are salty, crunchy, spicy, juicy, go great with beer, low on carbohydrates -except for the beer-.
 I first got hooked when I was in the US.
-I look for a good place that offers good chicken wings and good beer everywhere I live.
-I can eat chicken wings non-stop if they satisfy the following conditions:
+Everywhere I live, I look for a bar that offers good chicken wings and good beer.

+In my opinion, wings must satisfy the following conditions:
     * Crunchy on the outside, juicy on the inside.
 Seinfeld lovers, [see Kramer's choice of plums](https://youtu.be/ShwJBi08tkI?t=20)
     * Has a hot sauce that is not very spicy, but it burns your nose when you inhale the sauce.
 It has a specific taste that is close to Tabasco.
-    * Served with blue cheese or ranch dressing and celery sticks.
+    * Must be served with blue cheese or ranch dressing and celery sticks.
-    * A cold IPA.
+    * Must be served with a cold bottle of IPA.

 But, that's very hard to come by.
 In most places, the wings come either dead-dry, or mushy and uncooked.
 There was only [one place](http://blackharppub.ru/) I could find that comes close to the ideal.
 Withe corona situation, it is a distant dream for now.

-That's why I jumped to the opportunity to make chicken wings at home with and added bonus: I was promised that it would taste great and I would not have to deep fry anything.
+That's why I jumped to the opportunity to make chicken wings at home.
+I was promised that it would taste great and I would not have to deep fry anything.

 Kenji's video basically tells everything that you need to know.
 I only have a just a little note.
 The recipe calls for 1 teaspoon of salt and 1 teaspoon of baking soda per pound of chicken.
 It comes about to **7 grams of salt and 7 grams of baking soda per kilogram of chicken**.
 I would put a little bit more baking soda (~10-12 gr. per kg.).